At twilight, the Bay Lights turn the plain-looking San Francisco Bay Bridge into a shimmering, mesmerizing nighttime light sculpture.

-Simple lights alone would have been pretty enough, but this light sculpture is dynamic, computer-controlled to create patterns and variations of patterns, so many of them that you're unlikely to ever see it doing exactly the same thing twice.
-One minute, the lighted pattern may bring to mind fish swimming, then it transforms into the look of falling raindrops.
+Simple lights alone would have been pretty enough, but this light sculpture is dynamic, computer-controlled to create patterns and variations of patterns, so many of them that you're unlikely ever to see it doing the same thing twice.
+One minute, they may bring to mind fish swimming, the next they look like falling raindrops.
 It's a mesmerizing show, to say the least.

 Seeing the Bay Lights

-- The end of Pier 39 is further away, but also nice
+- The end of Pier 39 is further away, but also lovely.

-- From the west side Treasure Island, you can see the whole span with San Francisco at the end of the bridge span
+- From the west side Treasure Island, you can see the whole span and the San Francisco skyline.

-- Another view from above is from the Top of the Mark restaurant and bar at the Mark Hopkins Intercontinental Hotel
+- See them from above at the Top of the Mark restaurant and bar at the Mark Hopkins Intercontinental Hotel.

 - From the Marin Headlands, you can see the Golden Gate Bridge and the Bay Bridge at the same time.
 Drive to the high lookout point at Hawk Hill.

-- From Twin Peaks you can see the Bay Lights and a view of the whole city, too
+- From Twin Peaks, you can see the Bay Lights and get a view of the whole city, too.

 Seeing the San Francisco Bay Bridge